jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

   - **administrative charge** means a charge that may be fixed or imposed under section 242
   - **alter** is defined in section 150(2) for the purposes of water-related infrastructure powers
   - **amenity values** has the same meaning as in section 2(1) of the Resource Management Act 1991
-  - **Auckland Transport** means the entity established by section 38 of the Local Government (Auckland Council) Act 2009
   - **authorised person** is defined in section 279 for the purposes of subpart 1 of Part 6
   - **building consent** has the same meaning as in section 7 of the Building Act 2004
   - **building consent authority** has the same meaning as in section 7 of the Building Act 2004